 At first, your horse may not be so keen to do this and will only manage a few steps at a time but don’t worry this is normal, just go forward a bit and then start to come back again.
 When your horse is doing this comfortably and without any problem, you can try adding poles and corners (reversing at a right angle around a corner) to the exercise.
 If you do use corners though make sure you do the same for the other direction, so if you turn to the right make sure you turn to the left too.
 Doing this will not only improve your horse’s strength but will also improve his coordination (as well as yours).

 When you first start to do this pay attention to whether or not your horse moves in a straight line and if he tends to move in one direction or not.
 If he doesn’t keep in a straight line then he may be experiencing pain on the opposite side.

 There are two different ways of improving your horse’s abdominal muscles, one you can do from the saddle but for the other you need to be dismounted.

-If you have access to a safe stream or river (or any patch of water) that is knee deep then you can use that to encourage your horse to use his abdominal muscles.
-As you trot through the water your horse automatically lift his stomach, this will of course help to strengthen his abdominal muscles but will also help with his back muscles.
+If you have access to a safe stream or river (or any patch of water) that is knee-deep then you can use that to encourage your horse to use his abdominal muscles.
+As you trot through the water your horse automatically lifts his stomach, this will, of course, help to strengthen his abdominal muscles but will also help with his back muscles.
 This is because he’ll partly use his back to lift his stomach, rather like if you sit up straight and then bring your stomach in – you’ll feel your back working to do this.

 This method is sometimes referred to as ‘horse sit-ups’ but is extremely effective.
 It can seem like it’s you doing all of the work with this method and that your horse isn’t doing anything but you’ll be surprised at just how much he is working his muscles.
 Doing this will not only strengthen your horse’s abdominal muscles but will also help to improve their spine, pelvis and all of their thoracic muscles.